pcpcp/CMPE-257-Project/README.md

 ## Intro

 In this project, the detail of convolutional neural network would be discussed, including the architecture and mechanisms.
-And the CNN model would be used to realize age classification implemented by existed libraries including TensorFlow, Caffe, etc. IMDB-WIKI is selected as data set for training and testing.
+And the CNN model would be used to realize age classification implemented by existed libraries including <span style="color:red">Keras, TensorFlow, Caffe,</span>. etc. <mark>IMDB-WIKI</mark> is selected as data set for training and testing.
 The result of this age classification model would be discussed and analyzed.

 ## Required Python Libs for Running